Activist Starboard nominates CEO Jeff Smith to Autodesk's board

 Ribar also serves on the board of Acacia Research, a company backed by Starboard, while Simons joined memory chipmaker Micron's board earlier this month.

-Starboard, which holds a $500 million stake in Autodesk, last week announced its intention to nominate a minority slate of director candidates for election at the 2025 annual meeting, nearly a year after it lost a bid to appoint its candidates to the company's board due to missed deadlines.
+The hedge fund, which holds a $500 million stake in Autodesk, last week announced its intention to nominate a minority slate of director candidates for election at the 2025 annual meeting, nearly a year after a failed attempt to push its board candidates.

 "Board change is necessary at Autodesk," Starboard said last week.